Prince of Wales' College, Moratuwa: H. L. B. Gomes (principal 1989–1998)

-making a qualitative improvement in education, expanding the school further by adding more facilities, namely: three, three-story buildings for Grade 11, the commerce section, and the primary grades; a new auditorium with the latest facilities; the canteens for students and teachers; initiating the construction of a new hostel; construction of the school office, principal's office, meeting hall and, toilets; the introduction of the Media Unit; and the construction of two playgrounds and cricket ground for the primary grades.
+making a qualitative improvement in education, expanding the school further by adding more facilities, namely: three, three-storey buildings for Grade 11, the commerce section, and the primary grades; a new auditorium with the latest facilities; the canteens for students and teachers; initiating the construction of a new hostel; construction of the school office, principal's office, meeting hall and, toilets; the introduction of the Media Unit; and the construction of two playgrounds and cricket ground for the primary grades.

-In 1998, the Western Band of the school had the rare privilege of welcoming the Prince of Wales, Prince Charles, who visited Sri Lanka in order to be part of its 50th Independence Day celebration.
-The school's cricket programme showed tremendous growth during this period, and this was reflected with Captain Suranga Wijenayake representing the National team.
+In 1998, the Western band of the school had the rare privilege of welcoming the Prince of Wales, Prince Charles, who visited Sri Lanka in order to be part of its 50th Independence Day celebration.
+The school's cricket programme showed tremendous growth during this period, and this was reflected with captain, Suranga Wijenayake, representing the national team.

 Recent years

 The 14th principal, D. A. Ramanayake, improved the computing department.
 S. J. P. Wijesinghe was the next principal and he was followed by K. Ratnaweera Perera and Rohana Karunaratne correspondingly.
-After tenures by W. Jayasena, Sampath Weragoda(Acting Principal) & J. W. S. Siriwardhana respectively.
+After tenures by W. Jayasena, Sampath Weragoda (acting principal) and J. W. S. Siriwardhana respectively.
 Kusala Fernando was the principal from 2017 to 2021.
-In 2014 the Hon.
-Jeewan Kumaranatunga allocated funding for the swimming pool project.
-The swimming pool was opened by the prime minister Hon.Ranil Wickremesinghe on 1 August 2017.
+In 2014 the Jeewan Kumaranatunga allocated funding for the swimming pool project.
+The swimming pool was opened by the prime minister Ranil Wickremesinghe on 1 August 2017.